Kilometres/dave-e2s/README.md

 # My Expression 2 Chips
 An accumulation of my various Garry's Mod E2s.

-- There are not many because most of my E2s are 'illegible' or too overpowered and require obscure cores and admin perms.

 Thanks to [Kilo](https://github.com/Kilometres) for rewriting every E2 with better formatting, bug fixes and general optimisation.